 - Sturdy box: Finding the right box isn’t hard, but you will want to make sure the box is big enough to fit the Xbox, any accessories, and the packing material.

 - Bubble-wrap (or other packing material): We suggest bubble-wrap because it is relatively inexpensive, and it protects the item being shipped.
-Bubble-wrap also looks a bit more professional.
+The bubble wrap also looks a bit more professional.
 You could also use packing paper or newspaper as an alternative.

 - Packing tape: This is another important, and also relatively inexpensive, item.
 Packing tape is meant to securely close and seal boxes, and to keep them that way during shipping.